Men convicted in Ahmaud Arbery killing face life sentences

 Testimony in court will likely be more sorrowful Friday, when members of Arbery’s family are expected to bare their grief and loss to the judge before he imposes punishments on father and son Greg and Travis McMichael and their neighbor, William “Roddie” Bryan.

-For Travis McMichael, who is 35, “that could make a significant difference,” said Page Pate, an Atlanta criminal defense attorney who isn’t involved in the case.
+For Travis McMichael, who is 35, “that could make a significant difference,” Page Pate said, an Atlanta criminal defense attorney who isn’t involved in the case.
 “For the two older guys, it’s effectively a full life sentence.”

 Greg McMichael recently turned 66, and Bryan is 52.